Skip to main content

 • Academic year average, 5-10 hours per week

-• Required hours include weekends, nights, and holidays
+• Required hours include days, evenings, weekends, overnights, and holidays

 • Required on-call rotation

-• Required to live in assigned hall for the duration of the conference season
+• Required to live in the assigned hall for the duration of the summer program season

 • This position is considered a full-time commitment